Alex Verdugo Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 26th in MLB with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 26th in the league.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.07).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.01).

-- The Athletics give up the second-most home runs in baseball (135 total, 1.4 per game).
+- The Athletics surrender the third-most home runs in baseball (135 total, 1.4 per game).

-- Medina (2-7 with a 6.34 ERA and 58 strikeouts in 59 2/3 innings pitched) makes the start for the Athletics, his ninth of the season.

-- In his last appearance -- out of the bullpen on Friday, July 7 -- the right-hander threw six innings against the Boston Red Sox, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.